2016Joshi/FSND_project01/projects/02_trivia_api/starter/backend/README.md

 # Backend - Full Stack Trivia API
+This is Trivia API which provides end points for retrieving categories and questions.
+This provides API for retrieving, adding and deleting questions.
+Additionally it has support for pagination and retrieving questions based on categories.
 ### Installing Dependencies for the Backend

 1. **Python 3.7** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)